 “I am passionate about the importance of staff well-being.
 Without inspired, motivated and valued staff, the circumstances for creating emotionally secure children who are inspired learners and independent thinkers becomes more remote and more difficult.
 I believe that our most valuable school asset is staff.
 The crucial aspect of creating a dynamic and inspired team is to create the time for professional talk.
 This is too often squeezed out, overlooked or pressured amongst other internal matters.
 Coaching can provide schools with a formal structure to support and challenge current practice simultaneously.”

-Mary-Jo coaches a wide range of staff (headteachers, senior leaders, middle leaders, support, site and administrative staff), and has worked in more than 45 schools resulting in over 1200 hours of coaching experience.
-She works as an associate to the Viscount Nelson Education Network, a non-profit Community Interest Company dedicated to improving life chances for children and young people across East Anglia and beyond.
+Mary-Jo coaches a wide range of staff (headteachers, senior leaders, middle leaders, support, site and administrative staff), and has worked in more than 50 schools resulting in over 1500 hours of coaching experience.
+She works as an associate to the Viscount Nelson Education Network, CIC dedicated to improving life chances for children and young people across East Anglia and beyond.
 She has recently joined the Executive Group Aesara as an executive coach.

 Coach for School Improvement follows and abides by the European Mentoring and Coaching Council’s Code of Ethics.